Joshpalen/Account-Creation-and-Login-Form/README.md

 ﻿# Account Creation and Login Form (Frontend)

-A small, dependency‑free frontend (HTML/CSS/JS) for the Account Auth Backend.
+A dependency‑free frontend (HTML/CSS/JS) for the Account Auth Backend.
 It provides user flows for registration, login, email verification, password reset, and optional TOTP-based 2FA.

 Features
 - Sign up with strong‑password guidance